 - Preparation and Set-up for a Clinical Trial

 It can also be taken on a stand-alone basis.

-This module will provide students with an in-depth understanding of the fundamentals of the project management of trials and the impact of effective and efficient communication with all key players.
+This short course will provide students with an in-depth understanding of the fundamentals of the project management of trials and the impact of effective and efficient communication with all key players.
 It will explore the processes which must be implemented to monitor recruitment, data integrity and participant safety.
-The module will also focus on the regulatory requirements that must be adhered to for different types of ongoing trials, and strategies for the management of non-compliances and amendments to the project plan.
+The course will also focus on the regulatory requirements that must be adhered to for different types of ongoing trials, and strategies for the management of non-compliances and amendments to the project plan.

 Method of Teaching

-The module involves a variety of teaching methods, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.
+The short course involves a variety of teaching methods, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.